 Official homebrew recipe of Big Brew 2018

-One of Charlie Papazian’s most popular homebrew recipes, Rocky Raccoon Honey Lager.
+This is one of Charlie Papazian’s most popular homebrew recipes.
 “It’s a classic,” Papazian shared with Zymurgy magazine.
 “Hundreds of homebrewers have won awards in competitions for their renditions of this beer.”

 The honey lager takes it’s name from a track of the same name on The Beatle’s White Album.
 The song was an earworm of Charlie’s ever since his parents brought him back the record from England in 1968.
 “To this day, [“Rocky Raccoon”] is high in my humming repertoire.”